Charcoal grills are the smell of summer and nostalgic memories. It also adds that smoky flavor, like a touch of bacon essence.

 - Flip meat continuously while cooking

-- Do not consume chard bis of meat or use in other dishes such as gravy
+- Do not consume charred bis of meat or use it in other dishes such as gravy

 - Precook meat in the microwave and only use the grill or pan at the end for flavor

 The gas grill is considered the more environmentally friendly.
 While charcoal is made from natural byproducts of plants and animals, it produces more carbon monoxide and dioxide emissions than gas.